EntingHsiao/Stock_trading_with_ML/README.md

 # Stock Trading with ML
-## Compare the performance of 3 portfolios: hand-crafted strategy, Machine Learning Strategy, and benchmark
+## Compare the performance of 3 portfolios:
+## hand-crafted strategy, Machine Learning strategy, and benchmark

 In this project, I compared three stock portfolios below: